BilldarBagdar/C4Device_32StepSequencer/README.md

 and the input port coming from the physical C4 DIN. (plus any other midi ports you want)  Now close and restart Live.
 When Live is ready again, the remote script will only be connected on the front side (C4 to Live).
 You can move Live's selected track Left and Right using the C4 Track L and Track R buttons, for example, but you won't see any LEDs or LCDs reacting to "midi feedback" because the feedback-side isn't connected yet.
 Now, click the TRACK button in the Assignment group on the C4 "control panel" to put the script in "Device(s on selected Track)" mode.
-Both FUNCTION and CHAN
-STRIP button modes "spam" CC feedback messages to the C4 that could interfere with starting the sequencer patch.
-TRACK button (device) mode is quiet by default after the
-"mode change" updates.
-Now the remote script is ready and waiting for the Sequencer.
+You should see a message in Live's message area at the bottom of the window indicating the script's "mode change".
+The remote script is ready and waiting for the Sequencer.
 </p>
 <p>
 Open Max.
 Drag a default m4l device onto a Track in your session and click the <=> icon upper right corner of the device window to open the m4l device Patcher.